doingodswork/deflix-stremio/README.md

    - For AllDebrid: `{"adKey":"YOUR-API-KEY"}`
 3. Encode the JSON as Base64URL, for example on <https://base64.guru/standards/base64url/encode> or <https://simplycalc.com/base64url-encode.php>
    - This becomes something like `eyJyZFRva2VuIjoiWU9VUi1BUEktVE9LRU4ifQ` or with a padding suffix (`==` in this case)
      > Note: It has to be Base64URL, not Base64.
-For more info you can check [RFC 4648](https://tools.ietf.org/html/rfc4648#section-5).
+For more info you can read [RFC 4648](https://tools.ietf.org/html/rfc4648#section-5).
 4. Enter the addon URL in the search box of the addons section of Stremio, like this:
    - `https://stremio.deflix.tv/eyJyZFRva2VuIjoiWU9VUi1BUEktVE9LRU4ifQ/manifest.json`
      > ⚠️ Replace `eyJyZFRva2VuIjoiWU9VUi1BUEktVE9LRU4ifQ` by your own encoded user data!